-Wisconsin Act 209 (effective July 1, 2012) requires that the Wisconsin Department of Veterans Affairs (WDVA) establish and maintain a program under which 13 licensing agencies, including Wisconsin Department of Public Instruction (DPI), grant fee waivers to qualified veterans and service members when issuing initial licenses or permits.
+Wisconsin Act 209 requires that the Wisconsin Department of Veterans Affairs (WDVA) establish and maintain a program under which 13 licensing agencies, including Wisconsin Department of Public Instruction (DPI), grant fee waivers to qualified veterans and service members when issuing initial licenses or permits.

 Under this program:

-- Only one initial license fee waiver will be allowed per qualified applicant.
+- Only one initial license fee waiver is allowed per qualified applicant.

-- The fee waiver applies only to licenses that are issued to individuals, and not to licenses issues to businesses or other entities.
+- The fee waiver applies only to licenses that are issued to individuals, and not to licenses issued to businesses or other entities.

-- Waivers are not permitted for license renewals; they are for one initial license only.
+- Waivers are not permitted for license renewals.

-Further information is on WDVA website: Veterans Professional/Occupational Licensure Fee Waiver Program.
+Further information is on the Veterans Professional/Occupational Licensure Fee Waiver Program web page.

 How do I apply for the Fee Waiver?